develop-me/bootcamp--week-07-08--laravel/scripts/03-migrations/README.md

 - additional migration, don't change current one
 - demo `artisan make:migration modify_articles_table`
 - add column
+    - **Make sure it's got a default value or nullable**
+    - Otherwise if you have data already in the table you'll be adding a column that doesn't have a value
+    - MySQL will let you (probably shouldn't), SQLite will shout at you
 - test migration
 - rollback